-	If you’re curious about how much you could make matched betting, I recommend you head over to Profit Accumulator and work through their free trial offers.
+If you’re curious about how much you could make matched betting, I recommend you head over to Outplayed.com (previously known as Profit Accumulator) and work through their free trial offers.

 They have video guides to talk you through your first few bets, and you can make up to £40 this weekend with their free trial membership.
 No commitment required!

-Disclaimer: links to Profit Accumulator in this post are affiliate links, which means I earn a commission if you sign up.
+Disclaimer: links to Outplayed.com in this post are affiliate links, which means I earn a commission if you sign up.
 Happy to promote a service I use and love!